 Chart 1 shows how functional classification sorts roadways into a range of types.
 The nation’s skewed distribution of traffic is apparent.
 Seventy-seven percent of traffic is carried by eighteen percent of roadways — by the so-called “higher-class” freeways, expressways, and major arterials.
 Traffic in the official statistics is reported as vehicle miles traveled (VMT).
 National VMT is the sum of annual state estimates, which are based on gasoline consumption, traffic counters, personal travel questionnaires, and other methods.

 To compare the safety of roadways, engineers and administrators adjust the raw statistics to account for exposure.
 The Federal Highway Administration (and indeed the entire mainstream traffic engineering field) does that by dividing the number of fatalities by VMT.
 In other words, they use travel mileage as the measure of risk exposure.
 The chart based on that metric looks like this:

 Chart 2 confirms the mainstream view.
 Interstates are the safest facilities and local streets are the most dangerous.
 But is that view truthful?
 Actually, the official statistics contain a critical logical flaw.
 VMT (that is, travel distance) is the product of speed and time.
 Therefore speed is fundamentally intertwined in the fatalities-per-VMT metric.
 The way the variables are related produces the following outcome.
-For any time span, and assuming identical roads and drivers, the fatalities-per-VMT metric will always report that faster speed is safer (see Appendix 1).
+For any given amount of travel time, and assuming identical roads and drivers, the fatalities-per-VMT metric will always report that faster speed is safer (see Appendix 1).